-Recommendations Grade Patients with progressive ataxia should be referred to see a ph neuro-physiotherapist at an early stage of the disease in order maintain function (eg: balance, upper limb coordination, posture to establish strategies to Consider the potential use of rehabilitation approaches and the gait/balance and upper limb tremor as listed above for patients case by case basis.
-Consider suggesting rehearsal of intended steps through eye n i.e. looking at foot target placement for each step, before negot as it might improve performance and safety.
-4. Consider the use of video-game based coordinative programm are able to walk unaided under physiotherapist supervision. e in children with ataxia who C 5.
-The use of walking aids is recommended and should be assess Light touch as a balance aid may be helpful for postural orienta Advise people with ataxia to decrease their dependency of weig upper limbs when walking. ght bearing through the GPP Careful assessment is required when recommending walking a dysdiadochokinesia and tremor. ids to patients with dysmetria, GPP 8.
-People with ataxia should be encouraged to exercise as part of as risk factors and health and safety considerations are assess 9.
-In patients with Friedreich's ataxia and cardiac complications, a should be sought before embarking on an exercise program. advice form a cardiologist GPP 10.
-Assess seating position and posture when advising on a wheel chair.
-GPP Physiotherapists should be aware of a number of other specific with progressive ataxia may have to treat accordingly. ; impairments that people GPP a.
+Re commendations Grade 1.
+Patients with progressive ataxia should be referred to see a physiotherapist or neuro-physiotherapist at an early stage of the disease in order to establish strategies to maintain function (eg: balance, upper limb coordination, posture) and prevent falls.
+GPP 2.
+Consider the potential use of rehabilitation approaches and the specific interventions for gait/balance and upper limb tremor as listed above for patients with ataxia on a case by case basis.
+GPP 3.
+Consider suggesting rehearsal of intended steps through eye movement alone, i.e. looking at foot target placement for each step, before negotiating a cluttered room, as it might improve performance and safety.
+D 4.
+Consider the use of video-game based coordinative programme in children with ataxia who are able to walk unaided under physiotherapist supervision. С 5.
+The use of walking aids is recommended and should be assessed on a case by case basis.
+Light touch as a balance aid may be helpful for postural orientation and stability.
+GPP 6.
+Advise people with ataxia to decrease their dependency of weight bearing through the upper limbs when walking.
+GPP 7.
+Careful assessment is required when recommending walking aids to patients with dysmetria, dysdiadochokinesia and tremor.
+GPP 8.
+People with ataxia should be encouraged to exercise as part of health promotion but ensure as risk factors and health and safety considerations are assessed.
+GPP 9.
+In patients with Friedreich's ataxia and cardiac complications, advice form a cardiologist should be sought before embarking on an exercise program.
+GPP 10 .
+Assess seating position and posture when advising on a wheelchair.
+GPP 11.
+Physiotherapists should be aware of a number of other specific impairments that people with progressive ataxia may have to treat accordingly.
+GPP a.
 Introduction